Using AI to provide actionable data insights

 problem

-This project an MVP-style experiment, where we explored how AI can aid our customers by providing clear actionable insights.
+• This was an MVP, where we explored how AI can aid our customers by extrapolating from statistical data into clear, actionable insights.

 what i achieved

-• I created draft prompts and examples of what good final outputs would be.
-Working closely with AI and Data team, I supported them by revising prompts to provide and clarify product and customer context.
+• I worked closely with AI and Data team, revising prompts to ensure output matched product context.

-• Pushed for using more contextualised data, such as benchmarks, to make our metrics more meaningful.
+• I pushed for using more contextualised data, such as benchmarks, to make our dashboards more meaningful.

 • Garbage in, garbage out: it quickly became evident where our data provided an incomplete picture.
 For instance, Task Success realistically only looked at clicks of tagged UI elements, which might or might not correlate with successful task performance.
 In case of a low T score, we couldn't specify what tasks on which page users were actually struggling with, which reassured us in our goal of enriching task tracking as future product and data initiative.